Murmurations for elliptic curves ordered by height: Introduction

 Cowan~\cite{Cowan2} established a form of murmurations for elliptic curves conditional on the ratios conjectures~\cite{ratios} and other hypotheses.
-(Very recently, Cowan~\cite{Cowan3} also established an unconditional version of murmurations for families of quadratic twists of Dirichlet characters, although this, like Proposition \ref{all} below, does not restrict to primes.)
+(Cowan~\cite{Cowan3} also established an unconditional version of murmurations for families of quadratic twists of Dirichlet characters, although this, like Proposition \ref{all} below, does not restrict to primes.)
 Note that Cowan does not use the local average (ii), instead simply summing over $p$ in an interval depending on height.
 The ratios conjectures give a general recipe for conjecturing averages of ratios of $L$-functions.
 To apply this, Cowan uses an explicit formula relating $a_p$ for primes $p$ to the one-level density of the zeros of the $L$-function of the elliptic curve, which itself can be expressed in terms of the logarithmic derivative of the $L$-function of the elliptic curve, which is the sort of ratio covered by the ratios conjecture.
-However, it is not clear how to compute his formula for the murmuration density, and thus not currently possible to compare it to empirical data.
+Cowan's conjectural formula for the murmuration density has not yet been computed explicitly and compared against empirical data, but this likely could be done.

-It is likely possible to apply the ratios conjecture approach also to the locally averaged version of murmurations and, with enough work, to compute the predicted murmuration density.
-If this is done, the prediction will presumably agree with ours, obtained via the Cr\'{a}mer-type heuristic.
+Cowan has indicated that the approach via the ratios conjecture can also be applied to the locally averaged version of murmurations.
+If this is done, the predicted murmurations density will presumably agree with ours, obtained via the Cram\'{e}r-type heuristic.
 The ratios conjecture method involves transforming the $L$-functions in the numerators using functional equations in all possible ways to absorb any epsilon-factors that appear, expanding as a sum and replacing all $L$-function coefficients by their long-run average, and then summing the resulting terms.
-In our case, there is only one $L$-function in the numerator and only one way to transform it under the functional equation to absorb the epsilon-factor, so the first step is equivalent to applying the Voronoi summation formula, and then replacing Fourier coefficients with their long-run averages should be equivalent to applying the Cr\'amer's heuristic, which can be expressed as an exchange of limits and hence as replacing quantities with their long-run averages.
+In our case, there is only one $L$-function in the numerator and only one way to transform it under the functional equation to absorb the epsilon-factor, so the first step is equivalent to applying the Voronoi summation formula, and then replacing Fourier coefficients with their long-run averages should be equivalent to applying the Cram\'er's heuristic, which can be expressed as an exchange of limits and hence as replacing quantities with their long-run averages.

 This fits with Sarnak's suggestion \cite{SarnakLetter} that murmurations occur around a phase transition in the one-level density.
 Frequently in statistics of $L$-functions problems, a phase transition is where the contributions of small primes are most apparent.
 The murmurations would then arise from the contributions of small primes to the epsilon-factor-twisted average of the one-level density, refracted through the functional equation.